Human: Life cycle

 Both the mother and the father provide care for human offspring, in contrast to other primates, where parental care is mostly done by the mother.
 Helpless at birth, humans continue to grow for some years, typically reaching sexual maturity at 15 to 17 years of age.
 The human life span has been split into various stages ranging from three to twelve.
 Common stages include infancy, childhood, adolescence, adulthood and old age.
-The lengths of these stages have varied across cultures and time periods but is typified by an unusually rapid growth spurt during adolescence.
+The lengths of these stages have varied across cultures and time periods but are typified by an unusually rapid growth spurt during adolescence.
 Human females undergo menopause and become infertile at around the age of 50.
 It has been proposed that menopause increases a woman's overall reproductive success by allowing her to invest more time and resources in her existing offspring, and in turn their children (the grandmother hypothesis), rather than by continuing to bear children into old age.

 The life span of an individual depends on two major factors, genetics and lifestyle choices.
 For various reasons, including biological/genetic causes, women live on average about four years longer than men.
 As of 2018, the global average life expectancy at birth of a girl is estimated to be 74.9 years compared to 70.4 for a boy.
 There are significant geographical variations in human life expectancy, mostly correlated with economic development – for example, life expectancy at birth in Hong Kong is 87.6 years for girls and 81.8 for boys, while in the Central African Republic, it is 55.0 years for girls and 50.6 for boys.
 The developed world is generally aging, with the median age around 40 years.
 In the developing world, the median age is between 15 and 20 years.
 While one in five Europeans is 60 years of age or older, only one in twenty Africans is 60 years of age or older.
 In 2012, the United Nations estimated that there were 316,600 living centenarians (humans of age 100 or older) worldwide.